leclan/security_setup/README.md

 Go to your Heroku account in the browser, and click on **Account settings**, then scroll and enable Two-factor authentication.
 Follow the steps (similar to GitHub), using your 1Password mobile app.

 Voilà !

+=> When you'll want to push to Heroku, you might be first asked to provide your credentials (fill in with your information)
+`Email [arthur.reboul@gmail.com]: [YOUR HEROKU ACCOUNT EMAIL]
+Password: [YOUR HEROKU ACCOUNT PASSWORD STORED IN 1PASSWORD] Two-factor code: [A ONE TIME CODE PROVIDED BY 1PASSWORD ON THE HEROKU LOGIN PAGE]`

+=> Then you will be asked with the SSH key passphrase:
+`Warning: Permanently added the RSA host key for IP address '50.19.85.154' to the list of known hosts.
+Enter passphrase for key '/Users/arthurreboul/.ssh/id_ed25519': [YOUR SSH KEY PASSPHRASE]`